mlswg/mls-extensions/draft-ietf-mls-extensions.md

 themselves:

-- An `app_data_dictionary` extension type that associates application data with MLS messages, or with the state of the group.
+- An `app_data_dictionary` extension type that associates application data with MLS messages or with the state of the group.

-- An AppEphemeral proposal type that enables arbitrary application data to be associated to a Commit.
+- An AppEphemeral proposal type that enables arbitrary application data to be associated with a Commit.

 - An AppDataUpdate proposal type that enables efficient updates to an `app_data_dictionary` GroupContext extension.

-As with the above, information carried in these proposals and extension marked as belonging to a specific application component, so that components can manage their information independently.
+As with the above, information carried in these proposals and extensions is marked as belonging to a specific application component, so that components can manage their information independently.

-The separation between components is acheived by the application assigning each component a unique component ID number.
-These numbers are then incorporated into the appopriate calculations in the protocol to achieve the required separation.
+The separation between components is achieved by the application assigning each component a unique component ID number.
+These numbers are then incorporated into the appropriate calculations in the protocol to achieve the required separation.

 ## Component IDs